-The Brighthouse Story
+The Brighthouse Financial Story

 Who We Are.
-Brighthouse is an established U.S. retail franchise and one of the largest providers of annuities and life insurance in the United States.
-Brighthouse became an independent, publicly traded company in August 2017, following the Separation and the listing of our common stock on Nasdag.
+Brighthouse Financial is one of the largest providers of annuities and life insurance in the United States.
+Brighthouse Financial became an independent, publicly traded company in August 2017, following the Separation and the listing of our common stock on Nasdaq.